Note: I received one free subscription box in exchange for this review. The review is my own opinion of Bookroo.

 Bookroo puts a ton of effort into choosing quality books.
 That means YOU won’t be spending hours reading book reviews or the back covers of books trying to find winners.

-- No taking kids to the store
+- No taking kids to the store (because…you can’t even do that right now!)

-Have you ever tried to take your tribe of little folks into a bookstore?
-Trying to keep an eye on everyone while thumbing through books and explaining why you aren’t going to buy THAT book to a pleading preschooler is not a recipe for peace of mind.
 The great thing about a book subscription is that the books are delivered directly to your door.
 Let’s be honest, this is a big reason to choose a subscription to Bookroo!

 - Introduction to lesser-known books